 Greeners experience the fastest time to degree among Washington’s public, four-year institutions.

+Direct from high school students graduate in an average of 3.9 years, and transfer students graduate in an average of 2.4 years.
 That means less in total costs for you and more time in the field.

 Source: The Evergreen State College

 Evergreen has the second-lowest tuition and fees of any Washington four-year institution.

 Nearly half of graduates in the Class of 2013 finished without any debt.